sqra1989/task/README.md

 TASK:
 - you can use our demo cakephp application
 - you need to create a plugin (https://book.cakephp.org/2/en/plugins.html) that will use formio (https://github.com/formio/formio.js/):
-- the plugin should use its own model
+- the plugin should use its own model (ex. forms, formdates,formrevisions)
 - the plugin should allow creating forms with revision (admin needs an option to restore a history version of his created form)
 - the plugin should allow filling/viewing/editing in data to the created forms
 - the plugin should allow displaying the data from the completed forms